alnew/507_Final_Project_YelpTicketMaster/README.md

   Required getting more than the 20 returned

-TicketMaster:
+**TicketMaster:**

 API site - https://developer.ticketmaster.com/products-and-docs/apis/discovery-api/v2/
-  -Required an API key - How to obtain an API key:
+- Required an API key - How to obtain an API key:
-  -Register for an API here: https://developer-acct.ticketmaster.com/user/register -Log in to your account
+- Register for an API here: https://developer-acct.ticketmaster.com/user/register
+- Log in to your account
-  -Click on this page for your Consumer Key: https://developer-acct.ticketmaster.com/user/8225/apps
+- Click on this page for your Consumer Key: https://developer-acct.ticketmaster.com/user/8225/apps

-API Secrets Location
+**API Secrets Location**

   -Create a separate file for your API keys that you will .gitignore when pushing to GitHub -My Secrets File: final_proj_secrets.py

-Postal Code Data from CSV:
+**Postal Code Data from CSV:**

   -Click on this link and download the .csv file: https://www.aggdata.com/node/86

-Plotly Visualizations
+**Plotly Visualizations**

   -How to sign up: https://plot.ly/
   -Create a free account: https://plot.ly/ssu/ pip install Plotly if not already on your machine with the following command: pip install plotly